Timeline of the Sudanese civil war (2025): 14 October

 Five people were killed in an RSF drone strike on Debba in Northern State, while two others were killed in a separate attack on the Ad Babiker suburb of Khartoum.
 Seven SAF soldiers were killed in an RSF drone strike on Abu Jubeiha in the Nuba Mountains of South Kordofan.

 15 October

 The RSF carried out drone strikes on the Khartoum area.

 The RSF attacked the town of Abu Gamra in North Darfur following the defection of a vehicle unit of the GSLF to the JDF.

 17 October

 The SAF and the RSF traded blame for a drone attack on a community meeting in Al-Mazroub, North Kordofan that killed 17 people, including Nazir Suleiman Jaber Juma’a Sahl, the leader of the Majaneen tribe.

 The JDF claimed to have retaken Abu Gamra.

 The SAF and allied forces claimed to have repelled an RSF attack on El Fasher, destroying 10 RSF vehicles and capturing two others.

 19 October

 The SAF carried out a drone attack that destroyed an ammunition depot and set fire to the Government Secretariat in Geneina.
+Two guards of West Darfur’s de facto governor Al-Tijani Karshoum were killed in the attack, while Karshoum himself was injured.
 Seven people were killed in an SAF drone strike on the main market of Saraf Omra in North Darfur.